-This method translates a DRMAA specified time string into a PartialTimestamp object.
+This method translates a DRMAA specified time string into a 'PartialTimestamp' object.
+This method will parse as far as possible.
 This method SHALL parse as far into the string as possible.
-Upon completion, the parse position object SHALL contain the index of the last character parsed.
+Upon completion, the parse position object willSHALL contain the index of the last character parsed.

-str - a DRMAA specified time string.
+'str' - a DRMAA specified time string.

-parsePosition - the parse position object.
+'parsePosition' - the parse position object.

-This method MUST return an appropriate PartialTimestamp instance.
+This method MUST returns the corresponding an appropriate 'PartialTimestamp' 'objectinstance'.